 We look at the benefits of using equine treadmill & spa for suspensory ligament rehabilitation in horses.

-Suspensory ligament injuries in horses are more common than you’d think.
+Suspensory ligament injuries (and also sesamoid injuries) in horses are more common than you’d think.
 While they can occur in all disciplines there are some that are more prone to suspensory ligament injuries than others.
 Jumping or awkward landing on uneven ground puts eventers and showjumpers at risk of acute injuries whereas in dressage horses repetitive stress is a huge factor in a ligament injury occurring.
 Whilst the injury can limit horses exercise and reduce their quality of life there are rehabilitation options available which means your horse can be brought back to work safely and gently.

 How Suspensory Injuries Occur

 To understand how to rehabilitate suspensory ligament injuries you first need to understand how the injuries occur.
 Ligaments run down the horses leg and attach bones to each other which act as supports.
 The suspensory ligament attaches to the back of the cannon bone just below the knee.
 About 2/3 of the way down the cannon bone, the ligament divides into two branches which attach to the inside and outside sesamoid bones, on the back of the fetlock.

 In the upper third of the cannon region, the suspensory ligament lies between the large “heads” of the splint bones.
 This means it is impossible to feel the ligament, or apply pressure directly to it, so the diagnosis of damage is tricky to detect and will generally require a series of nerve blocks, x-rays and ultrasound.

 When sprains or injuries occur it is usually in one of these 3 areas: